zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    :condition: conditional
    :collapse: true

-   The ID of the :doc:`Customer </reference/v2/customers-api/get-customer>` for whom the payment is being created.
+   The ID of the :doc:`customer </reference/v2/customers-api/get-customer>` for whom the payment is being created.
 This is used primarily for :doc:`recurring payments </payments/recurring>`, but can also be used on regular payments to enable :doc:`single-click payments </payments/hosted-checkout>`.